Generation of hERG channel models in the closed (a), open (b), and inactivated (c) states.

 Clustering of AlphaFold2-predicted hERG channel models.

 a) Clusters created from 100 models predicted for each state.
 Each structure visualized is colored according to the per-residue confidence metric (pLDDT).
-The closed-state models are clustered based on the C-alpha RMSD of the entire protein models.
-The inactivated- and open-state models are clustered based on the all-atom RMSD of the selectivity filter (S624 – G628).
-To represent each cluster, the top 5 models ranked by average pLDDT are shown.
-The bar graphs display the mean pLDDT values for the clustered segment across all models within each cluster, accompanied by the standard deviation.
+The closed-state models are clustered based on the backbone Cα RMSD of the entire protein models.
+The inactivated- and open-state models are clustered based on the all-atom RMSD of the selectivity filter (residues S624 – G628).
+To represent each cluster, the top 5 models ranked by an average pLDDT are shown.
+The bar graphs display the mean pLDDT values for the clustered segments across all models within each cluster, with the standard deviations shown as error bars.
 Clusters containing less than three models are categorized as outliers. b) The models chosen for subsequent analysis.

 Structural comparison of different hERG channel state models.